 From where the cable cart drops you, impressive views over the Beagle Channel and the town await you!

 Tierra Del Fuego Argentina

-Tierra Del Fuego is an archipelago that is completely cut of from the South American mainland by the Strait of Magellan.
-It’s almost a continent on its own.
-Even though it’s officially part of Argentina, you’ll feel as if you truly arrived at the end of the world.
+Tierra Del Fuego is an archipelago that is completely cut off from the South American mainland by the Strait of Magellan.
+It’s almost a continent on its own and even though it’s officially part of Argentina, you’ll feel as if you truly arrived at the end of the world.